Steins;Gate is a visual novel released on October 15, 2009. Steins;Gate was made from a partnership between the companies “5pb and Nitroplus”.

 Script – 10/10.

-Steins;Gate's script is simply phenomenal, being considered one of the best Visual Novels of the genre.
+The Steins;Gate storyline is simply phenomenal, being considered one of the best Visual Novels in the genre.

-The most impressive thing about Steins;Gate is the fact that it never leaves a subject unexplained, always maintaining its foundation.
-Steins;Gate's biggest promises are the well-crafted structure on the topic of time travel, the references to real theories, real groups and real people.
+The most impactful thing about Steins;Gate is the fact that it never leaves a subject without explanations, always maintaining its foundation.
+The greatest promises of Steins;Gate are the well-structured approach to the theme of time travel, the references to real theories, real groups, and real people.

-The fundamentals of time travel are fictional, but Steins;Gate gives rules and fundamentals that make sense, so the topic isn't vague.
+The fundamentals of time travel are fictional, but Steins;Gate provides rules and foundations that make sense, so that the theme is not vague.

 The plot was very well structured.
 One thing that can bother some people is the pace, which has a slow start.
 I don't believe that the slow pace at first spoils the writing as a whole.
 Since the time is decisive for the development of the characters, for the game to become pleasant, and like all Visual Novel your choices will have consequences, so if you don't take the nature of the characters your choice cannot be the best, and all experience that the game brings may be lost.